-My dream as a child was to become a scientist; yet my first interest in humanities also appeared quite early.
+My first dream as a child was to become a scientist, a biologist; yet my interest in humanities also appeared quite early.
 At the age of 11, I became a typical Egyptology maniac, having seen a film about ancient Egypt: the 1966 adaptation of Bolesław Prus' Pharaoh by Jerzy Kawalerowicz.
-Obviously I also liked Indiana Jones later on, but I'm proud to have started, in those years that roughly coincided with the period of martial law in Poland (1981-83), by such an aesthetically advanced reference.
-As the literature about Egypt was not abundant at the minuscule public library that existed at my doorstep, I went on reading about antiquities, art and ancient mythologies more broadly.
-I dare say that I'd been already quite well versed in this domain before I turned 16, and distinctly inclined towards a universalist type of erudition.
-It also explains why I started teaching myself Arabic before I'd got any chance to study Latin, and why I became incurably nostalgic of the era of Oriental scholars and explorers.
+Obviously I also liked Indiana Jones later on, but I am proud to have started, in those gloomy years that roughly coincided with the period of the martial law in Poland (1981-1983), by such an aesthetically advanced reference.
+Overall, I cannot say that my childhood was spent in a culturally or intellectually enriching environment.
+On the contrary, I grew against very limiting circumstances, as a lonely child at odds with everyone and everything.
+I believe it shaped my youth and remains with me till the present day; omnivorous intellectual diet is still a kind of hysterical reaction against those early limitations.

 THE PORTUGUESE YEARS